Cohomological rigidity of manifolds with torus actions: I: Cohomology of real moment-angle complexes and the second Baskakov-Hochster ring

 \begin{thm}[\cite{C17}] There is a graded ring isomorphism

 \end{thm}

-In view of Theorem \ref{thm:ring of real m-a}, a natural question is that how to describe the multiplication rules of $H^*(\mathbb{R}\ZZ_K)$ in terms of the full subcomplex of $K$?
-We answer this question by slightly modifying the multiplication rules of the BHR.
+In view of Theorem \ref{thm:ring of real m-a}, a natural question is that how to describe the multiplicative structure of $H^*(\mathbb{R}\ZZ_K)$ in terms of the full subcomplex of $K$?
+We answer this question by slightly modifying the rules for multiplication in the BHR.